-In 2008-09 Listening Events will be located throughout the UK to reach as many registrants as possible.
+The 2008-9 Listening Event programme is yet to be confirmed, however, as always, events will be located throughout the UK to reach as many registrants as possible.
 Please see below for details of how to keep up-to-date with HPC events.